ivanov/vim-ipython/README.rst

       $ vim -c ':py import os; print os.__file__' -c ':q'
       $ python -c ':py import os; print os.__file__'

+- For vim inside a terminal, using the arrow keys won't work inside a documentation buffer, because the mapping for ``<Esc>`` overlaps with ``^[OA`` and so on, and we use ``<Esc>`` as a quick way of closing the documentation preview window.
+If you want go without this quick close functionality and want to use the arrow keys instead, look for instructions starting with "Known issue: to enable the use of arrow keys..." in the ``get_doc_buffer`` function.

 ------
 Thanks
 ------